manuelbb-upb/Morbit.jl/README.md

 Stable docs [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://manuelbb-upb.github.io/Morbit.jl/stable) are currently outdated for this repository.

 The package `Morbit.jl` provides a local derivative-free solver for multiobjective optimization problems with possibly expensive objectives.
-It is meant to find a **single** Pareto-critical point, not a good covering of the global Pareto Set.
+It is meant to find a **single** Pareto-critical point.

 “Morbit” stands for **M**ultiobjective **O**ptimization by **R**adial **B**asis **F**unction **I**nterpolation **i**n **T**rust-regions.
 The name was chosen so as to pay honors to the single objective algorithm ORBIT by Wild et. al.
-~~There is a [preprint in the arXiv](https://arxiv.org/abs/2102.13444) that explains what is going on inside.
-It has been submitted to the MCA journal.~~
 We have a [paper](https://www.mdpi.com/2297-8747/26/2/31) explaining the algorithm!

 This was my first project using Julia and there have been many messy rewrites.